Hints for Java Revel Quizzes and Programming Projects with CodeGrade

 Hint:

 Arguments from the command line are passed to args in the main method.
+How would you write this program?
+Here are some hints:

 Step 1: Declare and initialize sum with 0.